-Initiating new members into Alpha Lambda Delta is an important task that occurs in each chapter each year.
+Initiating new members into Alpha Lambda Delta is an important task that occurs in each chapter every year.
 New members are the lifeblood of the organization.
-These new Alpha Lambda Delta initiates are able to ﬁnd other students like themselves through membership, and are eligible for leadership positions and scholarship awards.
+These new Alpha Lambda Delta initiates are able to ﬁnd other students like themselves through membership and are eligible for leadership positions and scholarship awards.
 Even for students who are not looking to be involved in the chapter, membership allows them to be recognized for academic achievement and proudly include the honor on their resume.

 How Often Should You Invite Prospective Members?

 Each chapter decides how many initiation ceremonies (and invitations) that it will conduct.
 Students may meet the eligibility requirements for membership at the end of either their first term/semester or their first year of college.

 There are no limits to the number of possible models for scheduling your chapter’s invitations and initiations, but the majority of the Alpha Lambda Delta chapters follow one of these three models:

 - Spring Initiation – Students are evaluated at the end of their first term (fall semester).
 Students are invited and initiated during the second term (spring semester) of their first year.

 - Fall Initiation – Students are evaluated at the end of their first year.
 Students are invited and initiated during the first term (fall semester) of their second year.

 - Two Initiations – Students are evaluated twice – at the ends of both their first term and their first year.
 Students are invited to join at their first eligibility, and are inducted during either the second term of their first year or the first term of their second.